maxlebedev/maleficer/README.md

 		- when on cooldown BFS a position with dist 4, then move a step
 	- small chance of "named" scrolls with unique effects
 	- one-turn-per-square moving projectiles
-	- archers that make a line AOE before attacking
-		- No archer glyph, boo
-		- Ideally doing it all via callback
-		- apply condition Aiming 2
-		- if at Aiming 1, fire and hit everying in the area
 	- living flames move up to 2 squares to enemy
 		- want an animation for getting there
 		- if only moving 1 square can also attack